MicrosoftDocs/defender-docs/defender-endpoint/mac-exclusions.md

 ## How to configure the list of exclusions

-### From the Microsoft Defender for Endpoint Security Settings management console
+### Use the Microsoft Defender for Endpoint Security Settings management console

 1. Sign in to the [Microsoft Defender portal](https://security.microsoft.com).